IndraGunawan/symfony-docs/routing.rst

     The expiration date/time is included in the signed URIs as a timestamp via the ``_expiration`` query parameter.

-.. versionadded:: 7.1

-    The feature to add an expiration date for a signed URI was introduced in Symfony 7.1.

 If you need to know the reason why a signed URI is invalid, you can use the ``verify()`` method which throws exceptions on failure::